WE ARE YCF

 TRUSTEE

-Andre Schott is the Chief Executive and founder of Fitzrovia Youth in Action.
+Andre is the Chief Executive and founder of Fitzrovia Youth in Action.
 Andre has over 25 years’ experience of growing a Camden-based youth organisation.
 He holds an MA in Youth and Community Work and is especially interested in supporting the development of youth-led social action models.

 -